What's up Reading! Let's start this morning right by getting caught up on what's going on around town. Keep reading to stay in the loop. ☕️️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: Because its horns doesn't work!
-(Thank you Gary M. for sending it in!)
+The answer to today's riddle: Springtime (Thank you Cathy A. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!